 As required by payment industry regulations, Adyen must verify the users in your platform before you can process payments, pay out their funds, and offer financial products to them.
 These verification checks are also called Know Your Customer (KYC) checks.

-If a user needs a specific capability that is not part of their default configuration, you must request the additional capability.
-In some cases, this requires additional verifications.
+If a user needs a specific capability that is not requested by default, you must request the additional capability.
+In some cases, this requires more verification.

 The illustrated verification process is as follows: